-School officials shall contact the Assistant Superintendent of Student Services Department and shall forward a copy of the Due Process Referral Form for Class III or Class IV Offenses and other required pertinent information to the Student Services Department or his/her designee within twenty-four (24) hours of the decision to suspend the student to the Student Services Department.
+School officials shall contact the Assistant Superintendent of Student Services Department and shall forward a copy of the Due Process Referral Form for Class III or Class IV Offenses and other required pertinent information to the Student Services Department and his/her designee within twenty-four (24) hours of the decision to suspend the student to the Student Services Department.

-Hearings will be held within 3 days of the request.
+Hearings will be held within 3 school days of the offense.

-The Hearing Committee shall send a copy of the decision to the following:
+The Hearing Committee will provide a copy of the decision to the following:

-- Parent or Guardian - Assistant Superintendent of Students Services - School principal or designee - Alternative Program administrator (if the student is being referred)
+- Parent or Guardian - Assistant Superintendent of Students Services - School principal or designee - Alternative Program administrator (if the student is being referred) - School Principal or designee shall update the student's incident record in PowerSchool